When can I take money from my pension?

 Taking money from your pension

-Whether you have a defined benefit or defined contribution pension scheme, you can normally start taking money from the age of 55.
+Whether you have a defined benefit or defined contribution pension scheme, you can usually start taking money from the age of 55.
 You could use this to help top up your salary if you are still working, to enable you to work fewer hours or to retire early.
 You may also be able to release a cash sum from your pension too.

 If you’re a member of a workplace pension scheme, you generally require the consent of the employer or ex-employer to take benefits early.
 In some instances, you may also need the consent of the pension scheme trustees.